agroce/cs562w16/projects/alghamha/README.md

 ### Functions will not be Tested ###

 The following fucntions are not part of the scope as they are meant for printing, reading or writing to a file.
 Someother functions can only work with python 3.
-However, some of these have been partialy used in testing:
+However, some of these functions have been partialy used in testing:

 ```
 1- Field